What Is This Chest Pain? Learn More About Costochondritis & Tietze Syndrome

 What is Tietze syndrome?

-Costochondritis is often confused with another, similar condition known as Tietze syndrome.
+Costochondritis is often confused with another similar condition known as Tietze syndrome.
 Both conditions can cause pain and inflammation around the sternum.
-Tietze syndrome, however, also includes swelling, which is a distinguishing characteristic.
+But Tietze syndrome also includes swelling, which is a key feature.
 Swelling does not occur with costochondritis.1,2

-Patients with Tietze syndrome may also have redness, tenderness, and warmth around the sternum, and the pain can be sharp and is sometimes confused with a heart attack.
-However, a heart attack usually causes more widespread pain and additional symptoms, like breathlessness, nausea, and sweating.
-Tietze syndrome is less common than costochondritis and tends to affect young adults under 40, whereas costochondritis tends to affect adults aged 40 or over.1,2
+People with Tietze syndrome may also have redness, tenderness, and warmth around the sternum.
+The pain can be sharp and is sometimes confused with a heart attack.
+However, a heart attack usually causes more widespread pain and additional symptoms, like breathlessness, nausea, and sweating.1,2

 What causes these two conditions?